indraperkasa/indraperkasa.github.io/_pages/splash-page.md

   overlay_color: "#125"
   overlay_filter: "0.5"
   overlay_image: /assets/images/werifesteria_banner.jpg
-  caption: "Photo credit: Werifesteria"
 excerpt: "filmscoring works of Indra Perkasa at Gadgadasvara Studio"
 intro:
-  - excerpt: "Writing a tune is like sculpting.
-"You get four or five notes, you take one out and move one around, and you do a bit more and eventually, as the sculptor says,`In that rock there is a statue, we have to go find it.` - John Williams"
+  - excerpt: 'Writing a tune is like sculpting.
+You get four or five notes, you take one out and move one around, and you do a bit more and eventually, as the sculptor says,`In that rock there is a statue, we have to go find it.` - John Williams'
 feature_row:
   - image_path: assets/images/filmscoring/tabula-rasa-2014.jpg
     alt: "a film by Adriyanto Dewo"